codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector.md

 The user copies their license key (the same as their _CompanyId_ in Codat) to use in the next step.

-::: info What if the SMB user isn't a Windows admin?
+:::info What if the SMB user isn't a Windows admin?

-If the SMB user isn't a Windows administrator on their system, a different administrator must approve the installation and then run QuickBooks Desktop using the **Run as Administrator** option.
-This will initiate the first link of the company.
-QuickBooks Desktop must then be closed for the connector to start syncing data.
+If the SMB user isn't a Windows administrator on their own system, a different administrator must approve the installation and run Quickbooks Desktop using the **Run as Administrator** option, both during the initial link and when adding companies to an existing connector.
+When installed in this way, the connector is only able to sync data while Quickbooks Desktop is closed.
 :::

 ## 2. Launch the connector and enter the licence key